 So I got a new camera to play with — the Chinon CE II Memotron with quite a good lens.
 It was well past sunset so I thought about pushing a film I knew well enough anticipate the outcome.
 And I had a small project in mind: My beloved wife.

 The pictures turned out quite well.
 I knew about the softness I would get with ILFORD HP5 PLUS pushed to 1600 — I developed in Kodak X-TOL which gives me nice grain I can tolerate, even love.
 As I shot with that lens fully open, some more softness showed up in the pics.
 The development of HP5 PLUS is as easy as it can get and it dries fully flat.
 Good for scanning.

-Get your 5 frames featured on EMULSIVE.
-Submit your 300-350 word article using this Google form.
-If you would prefer to submit another way, please use the @contact@ link at the top of the page.
+Go right ahead, submissions are open!
+Get your 5 frames featured on by submitting your 350+ word article by either using this Google form or by sending an email via the contact link at the top of the page.

-This series is being produced in conjunction with Hamish Gill's excellent 35mmc.com.
+This series is produced in conjunction with Hamish Gill's excellent 35mmc.com.
 Head on over to read the other half of these stories there.

-EMULSIVE is all about promoting knowledge transfer across the film photography community.
-You can help by contributing your thoughts, work and ideas to inspire others reading these pages: check out the submission guide.
+At the heart of EMULSIVE is the concept of helping promote the transfer of knowledge across the film photography community.
+You can support this goal by contributing your thoughts, work, experiences and ideas to inspire the hundreds of thousands of people who read these pages each month.
+Check out the submission guide here.

-If you like what you're reading you can help this passion project by heading on over to the EMULSIVE Patreon page.
+If you like what you're reading you can also help this personal passion project by heading on over to the EMULSIVE Patreon page and giving as little as a dollar a month.
 There's also print and apparel over at Society 6, currently showcasing over two dozen t-shirt designs and over a dozen unique photographs available for purchase.